-Quick crafts are great, but I also love a bit of slow crafting, especially if it’s a portable one that can be done in front of Netflix whilst watching a box set like with this denim patchwork chair.
+Quick crafts are great, but I also love a bit of slow crafting, especially if it’s a portable one that can be done in front of Netflix while watching a box set, like this denim patchwork chair.

 You see, I’m a bit of a fidget and find it hard to sit still in front of the telly unless I do something with my hands.
 I think I’ve been conditioned to panic if I’m not multitasking.

-Watching Netflix and crafting are one of my favourite kinds of multitasking.
-It’s a win-win situation; I get to watch my favourite programmes guilt-free as I’m creating something at the same time.
+Watching Netflix and crafting are two of my favourite ways of multitasking.
+It’s a win-win situation: I get to watch my favourite programmes guilt-free while creating something at the same time.
 Hand sewing is a perfect craft for this.

 DIY Hexagon Denim Patchwork For A Chair Seat Pad